MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 #### What is the recommendation before the enforcement of Premium connector licensing requirements begins from 1st April 2025?

-- Ensure that you have appropriate licenses purchased and allocated.
+- Ensure that you have appropriate licenses purchased.
 Please refer to the [licensing guide](https://go.microsoft.com/fwlink/?linkid=2085130) for the Power Apps and Power Automate licenses with use rights for premium connectors, custom connectors and on-premise data gateways.
-- We also recommend that you immediately enable [auto-claim policies for Power Apps licenses](/microsoft-365/commerce/licenses/manage-auto-claim-policies#auto-claim-policies-for-microsoft-power-apps)  and [auto-claim policies for Power Automate licenses](/power-platform/admin/power-automate-licensing/power-automate-auto-claim).
+- Ensure users have licenses assigned.
+For this, we highly recommend that you immediately enable [auto-claim policies for Power Apps licenses](/microsoft-365/commerce/licenses/manage-auto-claim-policies#auto-claim-policies-for-microsoft-power-apps)  and [auto-claim policies for Power Automate licenses](/power-platform/admin/power-automate-licensing/power-automate-auto-claim) to benefit from automatic assignment of licenses to users.

 #### How do I identify apps and flows that are using specific connectors that were under the extended use rights?

-Following Inventory reports are available in the Power Platform Admin center to help you identify your Apps and Flows with the connectors being used -
+Following inventory reports are available in the Power Platform Admin center to help you identify your Apps and Flows with the connectors being used -

 - **Inventory Reports**
     - [Power Apps inventory report](/power-platform/admin/powerapps-analytics-reports#power-apps---inventory-report) - Available at Power Platform admin center > **Analytics** > **Power Apps** > **Overview** tab > **App Inventory** tab.
 You can view the Connectors list in the drill through report.
 Right click on the app with connections and in the menu that opens click **Drill-through** > **App Connectors**